 Canada to battle for bronze after heartbreaking deafeat to USA

-Posted on 7 August 2012 in Women's Olympic Football Tournament
+Posted on 7 August 2012 in Women's National Team / Olympic Team

 It was simply one of the best matches in the annals of Olympic football.

 Canada turned in one of the most courageous performances in its history, three times taking the lead against rival USA in the 6 August semi-final at London 2012.
 Ultimately, Canada was defeated in the last minute of extra time and will now be schedule to face France in the bronze-medal match of the Women's Olympic Football Tournament.

 Canada faces France on Thursday 9 August at the City of Coventry Stadium.
 The match kicks off at 13.00 local (08.00 ET / 05.00 PT).
 Later that evening, USA faces Japan in the gold-medal match at Wembley Stadium in London at 19.45 local (14.45 ET / 11.45 PT).

 "They've come to see the flag rise," said Canadian head coach John Herdman.
 "That's the job.
 They came here for that and the job is not finished.
 They'll be disappointed tonight because it won't be gold or silver, but we'll take a medal from this tournament."